LisaHackett97/MS1-Dog-Daycare/README.md

 - Links in footer were showing as accessibility errors with WAVE.
 Added sr class with details to resolve.
 Footer appearing as expected.

+- Placeholder text was not appearing.
+Resolved by putting the closing textarea tag on same line.

 **HTML Code Validation Bugs**

 - Review of image attributes: